emanuel2718/myreddit-dl/README.md

 &nbsp;

 NOTE: This is a work in progress not all features are yet implemented.
+If you see this message; use at your own risk.
-When this is ready for production this message will not be here and `myreddit-dl` will be found on PyPi
+NOTE: When this is ready for production this message will not be here and `myreddit-dl` will be found on PyPi

 # Index